 We stayed along the left side of Lake Colden after the bridge and it was pretty light terrain with some slight ups and downs through here.
 Eventually, though, we started bearing left and the trail began to increase in steepness.
 For the next 1.6 miles, there would be a 2,000-foot elevation gain.

 We started to clear the heavy woods and there were some more views.
 There was some light trickling of water coming down the rock face we were hiking on, and thankfully, there were some sections with wooden stairs.

-There was another forty minutes to Marcy Dam and about another hour and a half back to South Meadow.
-Our total time on trail was around six and a half hours as we made pretty good time on the day.
+There were another forty minutes to Marcy Dam and about another hour back to South Meadow, signing out around 5:30 in the evening.
+Our total time on trail was around eight and a half hours as we made pretty good time on the day.
 With the early start though, I was pretty wiped out from this one.

 Ranking the Peaks

 This was only our fourth high peak and second weekend of hiking in the Adirondacks.
 It was, by far, our longest hike yet though.
 Mount Colden had some very interesting terrain changes, from a long, easy hike in, to scrambles, to steep inclinations.
 It was challenging, but fun, so with that in mind, I would rank the peaks as follows:

 Other Adirondack High Peak Trip Recaps